ViewComponent/view_component/docs/guide/testing.md

 ## Antipatterns

 Avoid testing ViewComponent instance methods directly.
-Test the rendered output to ensure the correct behavior for the consumer of the ViewComponent.
+Test the rendered output to ensure the correct behavior for the consumer of the ViewComponent:

 ```ruby
 # Good